 Team J Films

 In addition, Team J is heavily involved in strengthening and growing the independent media industry here in the DMV.
-Our resource section will soon offer a more detailed 411 for actors and producers new to the area–and we frequently attend and contribute to local events.
+Our resource section will offer a more detailed 411 for actors and producers new to the area–and we frequently attend and contribute to local events.
 We look forward to sharing our stories with you.